keygenqt/aurora-scripts/README.md

   - install - Install RPM package in device.
   - run - Run application in device.
   - firejail - Run application in device with firejail in container.
-  - default - Auto select default device.
+  - index - Select index device.

 ### License